Saturday 12th September 2020

 Colemen: Paul Hathaway, Josh Webb, Taylor Byrne, Matt Jackson, Shay Palmer, Josh Willis, Kai Tonge, Joe Halsall (Lewis Rankin), Daniel Dubidat, George Washbourne, Gio Dainty (Max Brogan).
 Subs not used Louis Taylor, Sam McLintock, Christian Mullings.

 For the third year running Coleshill were dumped out of their first FA Cup game by a team from a league below but how did they manage that after dominating the game from start to finish.
-Sphinx keeper Cross must have woke up in the morning and swear not to be beaten, as he thwarted Coleshill time and time again and even saved two efforts in the penalty shoot out.
+Sphinx keeper Cross must have woke up in the morning and swore not to be beaten, as he thwarted Coleshill time and time again and even saved two efforts in the penalty shoot out.

 From the off the Colemen took charge as Kai Tonge left his marker in his wake and then sent a dangerous cross along the six yard line that only just eluded Gio Dainty at the far post.
-Sphinx struggled t get out of their own half such was Town's dominance but their play rarely ended with a clear sight of goal.
+Sphinx struggled to get out of their own half such was Town's dominance but their play rarely ended with a clear sight of goal.
 The home side did create a chance for Billy who brought a save from Coleshill keeper Paul Hathaway and a free kick from Fraser was nonchalantly plucked out of the air by Hathaway.
 Coleshill stepped up the pressure in the second half but found keeper Cross up to the task.
 From a George Washbourne cross Daniel Dabidat powered a header goalward but Cross flung himself across his goal to palm the ball away for a corner.
 Dubidat was back again soon after but blazed over the bar from a great position and then Dubidat went down in the box and with everyone expecting the referee to point to the spot, a free kick was given the other way.
 Kai Tonge was so close to getting on the end of a long ball but Cross pinched it off his toe.
 A Gio Dainty overhead kick wasn't too far away then Tonge crossed for Washbourne who struck the ball goalward with venim but Cross saved again.
 Daniel Dubidat chased a long ball and when Cross got there just before him his clearance hit Dubidat with the ball heading for an open goal but fizzed just past the post.
 Tonge's pace got him clear on goal but his effort went way over the bar and that was it for 90 minutes.
-This season the FA cup is going straight to penalties missing out extra time and replays and so to a shoot out.
+This season the FA Cup is going straight to penalties missing out extra time and replays and so to a shoot out.

 Town keeper Paul Hathaway did his usual trick of saving a penalty then getting straight up and scoring one himself but this time he didn't end up the hero as Sphinx stopper Cross managed to out do him with two saves and Coventry Sphinx progressed to the next round with a 4-3 win on penalties.